 Among them were my relatives, MacDonalds (from Clanranald, if I understand the genealogy correctly).
 I don’t know yet if they were direct ancestors, or outside the direct line.
 But they were my blood, family members standing in the cold, wet morning, waiting for the English to arrive.
 Their fate would eventually spin among the threads of mine, centuries later.

-Across the field, among the Royal Army that arrived several hours later, was the Manchester Regiment, a group pressed and recruited form the area where my father’s family comes from.
+Across the field, among the Royal (government) Army that arrived several hours later; included in that force was the frontline regiment called Barrell’s Foot, and also Barrel’s King’s Own (4th), and later known as the King’s Own Royal Regiment from Lancaster, where my family originated.
+Also on the field was the sole English Jacobite unit: the Manchester Regiment, a group of soldiers also recruited from the area where my father’s family comes from.
 There was a Chadwick in their ranks.
-I don’t know if he was a relative, but it would certainly be a curious footnote in our genealogy if our family lines met there.*
+I don’t know if he was a relative, but it would certainly be a curious footnote in our genealogy if our family lines met and fought together there.*

 Between the two lines of soldiers was a swamp, a small stream, and the boggy, soft ground of the moor that made it difficult to move rapidly across the gap.
 That would play out when the battle commenced.
 That swamp would force the Highlanders to split their line into two to avoid it.
 It would reduce the speed and power of the frightening Highland charge, too.
 Low walls surrounding fields hemmed both sides of the battlefield, further constraining the action and provided shelter for a unit of English soldiers who could safely fire on the advancing Scots.